-having regard to the extent (if any) to which any ground on which the IRDA was opposed has been established.
+having regard to the extent (if any) to which the grounds on which the IRDA was opposed have been established.

-(2) The Registrar must tell the International Bureau of his or her decision.
+(2) The Registrar must notify the International Bureau of the Registrar's decision.

-17A.35 Appeal
+17A.34P Appeal

-- (1) Section 56 of the Act applies in relation to the Registrar's decision on the opposition as if a reference in that section: - (a) to an applicant were a reference to the holder of an IRDA; and - (b) to a decision under section 55 of the Act were a reference to a decision under regulation 17A.34. - (2) If an appeal is made, the Registrar must tell the International Bureau of the decision on the appeal as soon as practicable after that decision is made.
+- (1) Section 56 of the Act applies in relation to the Registrar's decision on the opposition as if a reference in that section: - (a) to an applicant were a reference to the holder of an IRDA; and - (b) to a decision under section 55 of the Act were a reference to a decision under regulation 17A.34N. - (2) If an appeal is made, the Registrar must tell the International Bureau of the decision on the appeal.